stronnag/IORCalc/docs/README.md

 ![menu](assets/iorcalc2.png)

-It is possible to open multiple windows (**New Window**) with independent data and certificate views."Close" closes the window (and quits if it was the only window), "Quit" exits the application.
+It is possible to open multiple windows (**New Window**) with independent data, calculation and certificate views."Close" closes the window (and quits if it was the only window), "Quit" exits the application.

 The [Calculate Rating](#calculate-rating)  option is only enabled when a representative set of data has been input or loaded.